dstaflund/devops-aws-cloudformation/README.md

 ### AWS CloudFormation Stack Structure

-Five AWS CloudFormation templates (two of which are optional) are used to satisfy the above requirements.
+Three AWS CloudFormation stacks are used to meet the above requirements.

 #### Service Stack

 This stack declares the S3 bucket that the EC2 instances download the application from.
-It also declares the IAMS role that the EC2 instances must use to get access to the S3 bucket.
+It also declares the IAMS role that the EC2 instances must use to get access to the S3 bucket, and uploads the test application.

 This stack takes the following input parameters: